- In Colosseum General informations Palatine Hill

 Remember that you will most likely have to queue when entering the Colosseum and will likely have to queue to purchase your ticket.
 Make enough time to get through the queue and security checks.
 The best way to visit Roman Colosseum and avoid queues is to buy your skip the line ticket.
 You can book online right here.

-Here are the opening times to getting into the Colosseum
+Opening hours to getting into the Colosseum

 - 8:30 am – 4:30 pm from January 2 to February 15